 What’s so funny/” as he lifts my legs over his shoulders, poking me in the butt with his dick.

 “Dick-head,” I murmur as it pokes me.
 Reaching behind him I finger his ass until I can feel his pre-cum lubricating my ass.
 Grabbing both his butt cheeks, I pull him sharply into me just as his dick is right at my rear door.
 He impales me with all his cock on the first thrust.
 I flinch, and then moan, as he draws back.
 I hold him so he can’t withdraw completely.
 When he stops I pull him deep inside me.
 Then he starts rocking in and out.
 My dick is caught between our two bellies, with Jace’s fucking motion creating copious pre-cum.
 My dick is slithering on the lubricant.
 I suddenly pull a wrestling reversal and find myself on top with him on his back.
-Pre-cum makes entry easy.
+Pre-cum makes for easy entry.
 He just moans as I fuck him.
 He lets me pump him ten times.
 Then we reverse roles.
 I lie face down with his dick stabbing me like a chef’s paring knife with swift, short strokes.
 That feels so great.
 I arch my back so he can reach my prostrate with every in and out stroke.
-It’s so good I fail to realize I]m going over the edge of no-return.
+It’s so good I fail to realize I’m going over the edge of no-return.
 I quickly push him out, turn his body so he’s sitting on my knees.
 I geyser a huge wad that hits him in the eye and drips down his cheek.